Angel-125/Blueshift/Source/Blueshift/bin/Debug/Wiki/WBIWarpEngine.md

 Optional (but highly recommended) Waterfall effects module
 ### hasExceededLightSpeed
 Flag to indicate whether or not the vessel has exceeded light speed.
+### warpSpeed
+Current speed of the ship in terms of C.
-### consumptionRateMultiplier
+### consumptionMultiplier
-Multiplier used for consumption of resources and MTBF/heat.
+Current multiplier used for the consumption of resources.
 ## Methods